Register now for discounted registration to Leadership Connections!

 Additional Information

-For technical assistance as you move through the modules, contact the Aim4Excellence™ HelpDesk via email McCormickCenterHelpdesk@nl.edu or call at 844-378-2464.
+For technical assistance as you move through the modules, contact the McCormick Center HelpDesk via email McCormickCenterHelpDesk@nl.edu or call 844-378-2464.

 Direct questions regarding credit, transcripts, and scholarships to Yajuan (Vivian) Xiang at 812.465.7197.